We will halve the impact of our waste

 Through SecondBite our restaurants are partnered with over 100 local charities and food community programs, who collect chicken that’s been frozen fresh, to make up tasty, nutritious meals for those in need.

 Through this awesome community program, we’re able to help increase food security and reduce a serious amount of food waste.
-To date, we’ve donated well over 350,000 meals!
+To date, we’ve donated just under 380,000 meals!

 Designing for circularity